hgeorge82/PokeBall/README.md

 This year has been a really challenging roller-coaster.
 In the beginning we had no idea how we want this project to look like, so we started our first design with a dog bowl, then we went from dog bowl to a Pokemon shape.
 At first it was kind of confusing on how to create a bowl shape.
 Then Mr. Miller told us that we can use the revolve tool to make a bowl.
 I knew the revolve tool, but I never knew how to use it, so learning how to use the revolve tool was really interesting and helpful.
 After I was done with CAD, and got the pokemon ball printed.
 I tried to get start on soldering, thanks to Hope she taught me how to solder.
 We had so many obstacles

 ### Code Relection-Hope
 When we first started planning for our project this is not what I imagined I would be doing.
+We first planned for our project to be much more complicated and it would definitly take a while.
+The pokeball project was our back up plan.